Tanah Merah Ferry

 Ok, once you've booked your train tickets online, for example below, just head for JB Sentral, at the Malaysia Immigration Complex, also known as CIQ.

-NOTE: Busy season is from February to August!
+NOTE: Peak season is from April to August!

 Note: You can use this reservation form for all train routes from Thailand and Singapore to Malaysia, as well as all train routes throughout Malaysia.